mozzarellaV8/agora-marketplace/poisson.md

 # Residual deviance:  100674  on 10  degrees of freedom
 ```

 The residual deviance is far greater than the degrees of freedom, which implies the mean != variance in this case.
 Is the data overdispersed?
-Currently, the difference between residucal deviance and degrees of freedom is on the order of 10^4....something that does come to mind (which may be inaccurate), is the log of residual deviance.
+Currently, the difference between residual deviance and degrees of freedom is on the order of 10^4....something that does come to mind (which may be inaccurate), is the log of residual deviance.

 ``` {r}
 log(100674) #  11.51964
 ```

 When taking the log of the residual deviance, we come away with 11.52 - a value much closer to the 10 degrees of freedom.
-How does a linear model look?
+However, taking this measure feels a bit like magical thinking.
+Moving on, how does a linear model look?

 ``` {r}
 lm01 <- lm(count ~ month, data = mo)